gptilt/datasets/src/hugging_face/templates/basic/matches/changelist.md

 ## Changelist

+### May 27, 2025

+- Removed games that ended in a remake.

 ### May 26, 2025

 - Refactored inventory generation, splitting it into two output columns: `inventoryIds` and `inventoryCounts`, containing item IDs and their respective counts, respectively.
 Fixed the inventory algorithm to handle `ITEM_UNDO` events correctly.
 Both columns are padded to a maximum length of 8, making them easier to work with (e.g. when performing column explosion in `pandas`/`polars`).